Fohn-Group/fohn-group-vscode-devcontainer/README.md

 # fohn-group-vscode-devcontainer

-Enable development of Foh-Ui, Fohn-Js and Fohn-css within the same devcontainer using Visual Studio.
+Enable development of Fohn-Ui, Fohn-Js and Fohn-css within the same devcontainer using Visual Studio.